Handheld Objects Hold Power

 June Woest longs to travel and tires of doomsday weather predictions.
 She makes sculptures that are the subjects for her prints on glass, metal, paper, and clay.
 She gifts her audience a picture of hand-held objects that clean up the air and encourage an atmosphere of life-long, outdoor adventure,

 She teaches art history and visual culture and possesses skills in ceramics, photography and printmaking.

 Rain or Shine

 Where I live now and call home is Houston, Texas.
-Most every day blasts high humidity and heat- except for an intense short period this year when I saw fronds on tall palm trees blanketed in snow.
-Neither the Texas grid system, nor I, was prepared for those four days of freezing temperatures.
+Most every day is soaked in humidity and heat.
+This year, 2021 was different...I saw fronds on tall palms blanketed in snow.
+The Texas grid system, wasn't prepared either for those four days of freezing cold, temperatures.
 Even the leaves on my indoor African violet suffered frostbite.
 And the years before that, you ask?
 A once-in-a-hundred-year flood happened two years in a row with a once in five-hundred-year flood following those.